Wissahickon Virtual Academy

 - A safe and supportive learning environment with a student-centered staff and faculty

-- Academic support provided by Wissahickon teachers during or after school hours
+- Academic support provided by Wissahickon teachers during or after school hours as available

 - District technical support, including a district-issued laptop computer that can be used at home